-The HTF regulations require IHFA to describe how the HTF per unit subsidy limits are determined.
-IHFA has chosen to adopt the HOME Program's Maximum Per-Unit Subsidy Limits as the appropriate limits for the HTF program.
-These limits are established on an annual basis by Region X HUD CPD office, and are currently 240% of the base limit for the Section 234 Program (Condominium housing basic housing limits for elevator-type projects).
-Prior to receiving its first HTF allocation, IHFA reviewed the amount of HOME funds invested on a per-unit basis throughout Idaho, including high cost and resort areas and in most cases, the HOME per-unit maximum subsidy limits were more than sufficient to meet the gap financing needs of a rental project.
+The HTF regulations require IHFA to describe how the HTF per unit Subsidy limits were determined.
+IHFA chose to use the HOME Maximum Per-Unit Subsidy Limits as the appropriate limits for the HTF program-Idaho's HOME Maximum Per-Unit Subsidy Limits are established by Region X HUD CPD office, are currently 240% of the base limit for the Section 234 Program (Condominium housing basic housing limits for elevator-type projects).
+Prior to receiving the first HTF allocation, IHFA reviewed the amount of HOME funds invested on a per-unit basis throughout Idaho, including high cost and resort areas.
+In most cases, the HOME per-unit maximum subsidy limits were more than sufficient to meet the gap financing needs of the project.
 Accordingly, IHFA has determined the HOME Per-Unit Maximum Subsidy limits are the appropriate per-unit subidy limit for the Housing Trust fund Program.